Always wait until the bark or moss is completely dry before watering.

 Be sure to keep your orchid out of direct sunlight.

-Orchids need a temperature variation of about 15-20 degrees between day and night temperatures.
-Ideally, they like night time temperatures to be between 60-65 F. During the day they like it to be between 70-85 F.
+Oncidiums like night time temperatures between 55-60 F. During the day they like it to be between 75-80 F.

-Oncidiums can withstand temperatures up to 90-95 F. It is important to remember that if the temperatures do get high you should increase the humidity, water and air circulation around the plant.
-Try to avoid temperature fluctuations as this may cause closed buds to drop.
+Oncidiums can withstand temperatures up to 90-95 F. It is important to remember that if the temperatures gets high, you should increase the humidity, water and air circulation around the plant.

 The quality of the water used is also of some importance.
 Orchids prefer rainwater; they really do not like water that has a lot of chemicals, such as chlorine or salt from water softeners.
 If your water is heavily treated, you might consider buying some distilled or purified water, although catching your own rainwater can be fun and will give you a great sense of satisfaction!

-Water the plant early in the day and at the base of the plant to prevent moisture from settling on the plant over night.
+Water your plant early in the day and at the base of the plant to prevent moisture from settling on the plant over night.
 This will lead to root rot, crown rot and other diseases.

 Furniture friendly pots, those without drainage, are designed to protect your furniture from moisture and soil.
 However, these pots require close monitoring when it comes to watering your orchid.
 A simple and effective approach is to “water” your plant by placing about 5 ice cubes on the bark about once a week.

-Phalaenopsis orchids need 50% to 80% humidity.
+Oncidiums need 55% to 75% humidity.
 This element works in conjunction with the other care elements mentioned.
 If the temperature is hot and dry, you might need to place the orchids on a tray with gravel that has water on the bottom.
 Never let the pots sit in water as this will cause root rot.
 On days of high humidity make sure there is good air circulation around your plants.
 Do not expose the plant to cold drafts.

-Phalaenopsis’ should be repotted every 18-24 months.
+These orchids should be repotted about every 24 months.
 It all depends on how much the growing media has decomposed.
-It is recommended that they are repotted after the spring flowing is completed.
-You may use orchid bark specifically formulated for phalaenopsis’, sphagnum moss, coconut husk or any combination of the above.
-The pot should only be slightly larger than the root mass.
-If the pot is too large, the plant will concentrate on growing roots and foliage instead of flowering.
-When transferring the plant, be very careful not to damage any part of the plant, especially the delicate new roots.
+It is recommended that they are repotted after the flowing is completed.
+You may use fine to medium orchid bark.
+When transferring the plant be very careful not to damage any part of the plant, especially the delicate new roots.
 In selecting the correct pot you want to make sure that it has adequate drainage and aeration.

 To repot, remove the old medium from the roots, trim soft, rotted roots.
 Spread the remaining roots over a couple of cups of medium in the bottom of a new pot.
 Fill the rest of the pot with medium, anchoring the plant with orchid pins if necessary.
 Allow for high humidity conditions after repotting.
 Mist as needed.
 Regular watering should resume after you see new roots forming.